 Rogue

-The great thing about playing Rogue is that this class has the highest damage, utilizing either ranged attacks with a bow or close range fighting with dual wielding daggers.
-A lot of people choose Rogue as their main character due to the artificial intelligence of computer-controlled Rogues to be quite lacking.
+The great thing about playing Rogue is that this class has the highest damage, utilizing ranged attacks with a bow or close-range fighting with dual-wielding daggers.
+A lot of people choose Rogue as their main character due to the artificial intelligence of computer-controlled Rogues being quite lacking.

 The pros of playing Rogue also include utilizing high mobility.
-The cons include using medium armor, which is stronger than the light armor used by Mages, but still not the highest rated armor.
+The cons include using medium armor, stronger than the light armor used by Mages but still not the highest-rated armor.

-The area of effect damage is poor and may require a sort of babysitting if you have companions that are rogue.
-However, for some players, the amazing single target damage can make up for some of these cons in battle.
+The area of effect damage is poor and may require a sort of babysitting if you have rogue companions.
+However, for some players, the amazing single-target damage can make up for some of these cons in battle.

-The advantages for starting rouge class are 500 health points, 100 stamina points, 41% critical damage.
+The advantages of starting the rouge class are 500 health points, 100 stamina points, and 41% critical damage.
 You can increase the critical chances up to 53% if you’re holding double daggers.

 Rogue Specs: